—Vladimir Nabokov, “Pale Fire”

 Philip Schuessler, assistant director

 Philip Schuessler’s music explores the intricacies of subtle timbres and delicate dynamics through extended acoustic and electro-acoustic resources.
-Many world-renowned artists and ensembles such as Yarn/Wire, Timetable, Mantra Percussion Ensemble, Dither Guitar Quartet, iKtus Percussion, violinist Graeme Jennings and cellist Craig Hultgren have championed his music.
+His works have been championed by such artists and ensembles as Yarn/Wire, Loadbang, Mantra Percussion Ensemble, Dither Guitar Quartet, Hypercube, Byrne:Kozar:Duo, violinist Graeme Jennings, pianist Mabel Kwan and cellist Craig Hultgren.
 He is currently an instructor of music theory and composition at Southeastern Louisiana University.
-His music is published by Pendula Music, Potenza Music, and SCI Journal of Scores.
-Recordings of his compositions may be found on the Centaur and Capstone labels.
+His music is published by Pendula Music, Potenza Music, Alia Music, Murphy Music Press, and SCI Journal of Scores.
+Recordings of his compositions may be found on the Centaur, Curvepoint, and Capstone labels.